Code-Institute-Submissions/Irish-Music-Vault/README.md

 ![MongoDB collections](./static/images/genres-in-db.png)

 ### EDIT.HTML
+* Upon completing the form and pressing the Edit Album button, the page is refreshed and a message stating 'Album listing updated' is shown.
+* Beside the 'Edit Album' is a 'Cancel Edit' button which brings the user back to the albums page.

 The edit page features the same form as the upload page with all inputted information visible to the user to modify.
 This is accessed by the edit button on the uploads list section of the profile page.
 I will test this feature by modifying the upload for kila.
 I will alter the name to include a fada which they use in their name.
 I will add a 'The' to the album title.
 I will re-arrange the personnel list and I will change the release year field to 2020.
 Also I will change the genre to Jazz & Blues (I will change some of this back afterwards).
 The result is visible here:
 ![kila modified](./static/images/edit-kila.png)